jlegatheaux/RC2020-assignments/assignment-3/README.md

 Explain the output and understand how it works.

-In the source code repository you will also find a naif HTTP server [**HttpServerDemo.java**] that is able to serve the requested files from its local file system.
+In the source code repository you will also find a HTTP server [**HttpTrickyServer**] that is able to serve the requested files from its local file system.
 For example, if the server is running in the same machine as your browser, you can interact with it using ``**http://localhost:8080**``

 You can use the browser of your choice and try to access URL ``**http://localhost:8080**``.
 The browser will also show the answer of the server.

-For example, if the server is executing in your localhost, and in its current directory there is a file called [**Http.java**], using the URL ``**http://localhost:8080/Http.java**``, allows one to see the contents of that file.
+For example, if the server is executing in your localhost, and in its current directory there is a file called [**index.html**], using the URL ``**http://localhost:8080/index.html*``, allows one to see the contents of that file.
+It will be similar for any other object you want to download from the server.

 ## An Hand-On Execise 1
-The provided client is able to use the HTTP request / reply protocol to obtain a file and show its content.
-Modify class [**HttpClientDemo**] in a way that it may be used to download files from a HTTP server.
-Call your class getFile for example.
+The provided **SimpleHttpClient**  is able to use the HTTP request / reply protocol to obtain a file and show its content.
+From this class find a way that it may be used to download files from the HTTP server to be stored in a local file (in the clinet side).
-In the source code repository there is another class [**URLget**] which uses the class URL to download an object from an HTTP server.
+Call your class **GetFile.java** for example.
+You can follow a code structure as initially proposed in **GetFile-java** In the source code repository there is another class [**URLget**] which uses the class URL to download an object from an HTTP server.
 It is shown just for study purposes.
 Due to pedagogical reasons, you also cann't use it to complete any of your exercises.

 ### Range Requests